Excursiones en Etla, Mexico

 While Out Riding

-22.03.22 update: Unfortunately crime seems to be on the increase in Oaxaca, both in the city centre at night, and on some of the local trails during the day.
-Take a taxi home if you’re out late at night and if you’re planning to ride in the area, be it bikepacking trips or day rides, be especially mindful and keep an eye out in Cerro del Fortín, the Torre de Microondas, and the very top of the Libramento Norte (before the road drops down in Viguera), all areas that are popular with local riders, runners, and hikers.
+Security update: Unfortunately, crime seems to be on the increase in Oaxaca, both in the city centre at night, and on some of the local trails that are popular with local riders, runners, and hikers.
+Take a taxi home if you’re out late at night and in terms of trails, be especially mindful in Cerro del Fortín and the Torre de Microondas if you’re hiking or riding there (go early and don’t carry any valuables).
+In the case of this route, it’s best not to linger at the wall at the very top of the Libramento Norte (approx km 9), before the road drops down in Viguera.
+If this is a concern for you, consider riding out of the city on Avenida Ferrocarril and connecting with the route in Viguera (approx km 14) to avoid this section.

 Excursiones en Etla is a rural ramble into the Etla Valley, by way of all manner of cultural, culinary, and historical interests.
-Sure, the route can be easily edited down and ridden as a day ride.
-But breaking it up in two and spending the night in lush and fertile San Agustín Etla creates the opportunity to really appreciate the exhibitions at the fabulous Centro de las Artes de San Agustín, gives time to investigate the abandoned and overgrown La Planta, or just sets the tone for a lingering lunch at Aguamiel, an open-air restaurant specializing in all kinds of ferments, mezcals, and Oaxacan cuisine.
+Whilst the route can be edited down and ridden as a day ride, breaking it up in two and spending the night in lush and fertile San Agustín Etla creates the opportunity to fully appreciate the exhibitions at the fabulous Centro de las Artes de San Agustín.
+It also gives time to investigate the abandoned and overgrown La Planta, or just sets the tone for a lingering lunch at Aguamiel, an open-air restaurant specializing in all kinds of ferments, mezcals, and Oaxacan cuisine.
 What’s more, with bike rental available in Oaxaca and accommodation in San Agustín, it’s a good option for any cyclist who finds themselves in the city without their trusty steed, and is hankering to get out for the night.

 The route uses the city’s abandonned Limbramento Norte to exit town, connected with the Etla valley’s hypnotic countryside terracerías and the San Pablo Etla trail system as a means of reaching San Agustín via the road less travelled.
 Along the way, it also includes a climb up to La Mesita, which is well worth the time and effort – not only are the views far-reaching, but there’s also an eco centre with extra trails, an outdoor art gallery, a lookout, and a butterfly sanctuary too.